 Richard K. Sherwin

-Richard K. Sherwin is an expert in visual communication, particularly in the domain of visual persuasion in litigation and litigation public relations.
-He has written widely on the interrelationship between law and culture and on other interdisciplinary topics such as: law and rhetoric, discourse theory, political legitimacy, and the emerging fields of visual legal studies and cultural legal studies.
+Richard K. Sherwin is the Wallace Stevens Professor of Law and Dean for Faculty Scholarship.
+He is an expert on the multiple connections that link law and culture, focusing in particular on legal storytelling and visual communication.
 He gained nationwide attention with his well-received book, When Law Goes Pop: The Vanishing Line between Law and Popular Culture (University of Chicago Press, 2000 ) which explores the two-way street between law and popular culture.
-His most recent book, Visualizing Law in the Age of the Digital Baroque: Arabesques & Entanglements (Routledge 2011), explores the impact of visual communication technologies on the theory and practice of law in the digital age.
-His edited collections include: Law, Culture & Visual Studies [author of introductory chapter]), two volumes [with Anne Wagner] (Springer 2013); and Popular Culture and Law [author of introduction and chapter] (Ashgate: 2006).
+His most recent book, Visualizing Law in the Age of the Digital Baroque: Arabesques & Entanglements (Routledge 2011) explores the interpenetration of law and the visual throughout the history of modern culture up through the current era, which he calls the age of the digital baroque.
+His edited volumes include Law, Culture and Visual Studies [co-edited with Anne Wagner] (Springer 2013), Popular Culture and Law (Ashgate, The International Library of Law and Society, 2006), and the forthcoming volume Law and the History of Modern Culture [co-edited with Danielle Celermajer] (Bloomsbury 2015).

 A frequent public speaker both in the United States and abroad, Professor Sherwin is a regular commentator for television, radio, and print media on the relationship between law, culture, film, and digital media.
-His appearances include NBC’s Today Show, Court TV, WNET, National Public Radio, RTE Radio 1 (National Public Radio in Ireland) and CKUT (Montreal, Canada).
+His appearances include NBC’s Today Show, Court TV, WNET, National Public Radio, RTE Radio 1 (National Public Radio in Ireland) and CKUT (Montreal, Canada) and Jeremiah Zagar’s highly acclaimed documentary film “Captivated: The Trials of Pamela Smart” (HBO 2014).

 Visualizing Law in the Age of the Digital Baroque: Arabesques & Entanglements (Routledge: 2011)